10 Suspects Face Hazing Charges in Death of LSU Freshman at Fraternity

 Ten suspects face charges of hazing in the death of Louisiana State University freshman Maxwell Gruver, authorities announced Wednesday.

-One of the 10 suspects — eight of whom are LSU students and were active members of the fraternity — will also be charged with negligent homicide, the Associated Press reported.
+The LSU Police Department has issued arrest warrants for the 10 suspects, one of whom will also be charged with negligent homicide, according to a university statement.
+Eight of the suspects are LSU students and were active members of the Phi Delta Theta fraternity, the Associated Press reported.

-Gruver, an 18-year-old who was pledging the Phi Delta Theta fraternity, died Sept.
+Gruver, an 18-year-old who was pledging Phi Delta Theta, died Sept.
 14. Hospital tests showed he had a "highly elevated" blood alcohol level, and preliminary autopsy results revealed swelling in his brain and lungs.

+“Today’s arrests underscore that the ramifications of hazing can be devastating.
+Maxwell Gruver’s family will mourn his loss for the rest of their lives, and several other students are now facing serious consequences – all due to a series of poor decisions," LSU President F. King Alexander said in a statement on Wednesday. " We are all in this together.
+Affecting real change requires students, faculty, staff, administration and alumni engagement."

-LSU President F. King Alexander called Gruver's death "tragic and untimely" and suspended Greek activities indefinitely during the investigation.
+Alexander suspended Greek activities indefinitely during the investigation.